The North Carolina Termite Checklist: Prepare for Termites in Any Season

 North Carolina is considered a moderate to heavy termite activity area according to the Termite Infestation Probability Zone Map.
 Statistically, one in five homes has been or will be infested.
+Read more about termites in North Carolina!
 Here is a checklist to help you prepare for termites and reduce your home’s chances of becoming part of this statistic:

 - If you are building a home, have the soil treated for termites prior to laying the foundation.
 Proactive measures such as pretreatment prepares your property for termites and reduces the potential for a problem.

 - Schedule an annual home termite inspection with a termite control professional.
 This is the most effective and most affordable way of protecting your home and property.